andreuraich/andreuraich/README.md

 ### Hi there 👋

 I'm Andreu Raich from Barcelona, and I work as a Software Engineer.
-I really enjoy coding, I usually work with Java, Spring, Angular with Typescript and some React.
+I really enjoy coding, I usually work with Java, Spring, Node and Angular with Typescript and some React.
 I also enjoy doing System Designs, High Level Designs and Low Level Designs.

 - 🔭 I’m currently working on various Java Projects